 "T&C" means the Booking Contract and these terms and conditions;

-2.1 Our events, whether physical or virtual are directed at business professionals and are not directed at individuals, consumers or children.
-By entering into these T&C you warrant and represent that you (and each Delegate (defined in Clause 2.5 below)) are a business professional and have authority and power to legally bind the Client to these T&C.
+This Event is directed at business professionals and is not directed at individuals, consumers or children.
+By entering into these T&C you warrant and represent that you (and each Delegate (defined in Section 2.5 below)) are a business professional and have authority and power to legally bind the Client to these T&C.

 (a) a copy of the Booking Contract which has been signed by the Client or when an appropriate electronic signature is applied in respect of the Client through such electronic signatures application as is adopted by the Organiser from time to time; or